navelpluisje/npSearch/README.md

 npSearch
 ========

-Esy to use jQuery search-plugin written for FAQ-search
+Easy to use jQuery search-plugin written for FAQ-search

+This document will soon be better